 More research on stable pools and the use of advanced techniques along the chronosequence can give further information on the OC storage potential and the mechanisms behind long term carbon storage.

 The subsoil shows a different system compared to the topsoil as the AC horizon is not affected by land management and receives its carbon mainly due to roots and earthworms.
 The older OC in the subsoil can be explained by the limited input of fresh organic material and by a stabilisation interaction with the minerals where the mineral surfaces have not yet been saturated by OM (Rumpel et al., 2002).
 The high 14C ages in the subsoil lead to the assumptions, that carbon is stabilised in the subsoil.
-However, increasing radiocarbon ages in the subsoil do not necessarily indicate enhanced subsurface stability bur rather show that microorganisms in the subsoil preferentially use fresh, translocated SOC for catabolism, retaining a pool of old (but not stable) carbon in their biomass (Hobley et al., 2017).
+However, increasing radiocarbon ages in the subsoil do not necessarily indicate enhanced subsurface stability but rather show that microorganisms in the subsoil preferentially use fresh, translocated SOC for catabolism, retaining a pool of old (but not stable) carbon in their biomass (Hobley et al., 2017).

 4 per 1000 and soil organic carbon for food security